 Dutch ovens and cast iron fry pans were some of their main cooking utensils.
 Now I realize that you are not going to use these in your bug out bag.
 However, in a fixed location you can set up a nice camp kitchen for outdoor cooking during the hot summer months.
 The same utensils can be used in the winter but in a more sheltered spot depending on the climate in which you reside.

 The following are some links to prior posts that I have written on this subject.
-A Simple Tripod for Cooking Outdoors Dutch Oven Cooking with Charcoal Burying your Dutch Oven What Kind of Dutch Oven do You Need.
+A Simple Tripod for Cooking Outdoors Dutch Oven Cooking with Charcoal Burying your Dutch Oven.
 They cover making your own tripods, using charcoal with a Dutch oven, and other techniques.

 I would recommend that if you see any historic reenactments taking place in your area, that you go and study some of the old-fashioned ideas that are being kept alive at them.